LostImbecile/SZ_Extractor_Server/README.md

 A simple HTTP server for extracting **known (raw) files** and folders from Unreal Engine game data archives, specifically for **Dragon Ball: Sparking!
 Zero** but may work for many other games still.
 Based on [FModel](https://github.com/4sval/FModel/tree/master) and [CUE4Parse](https://github.com/FabianFG/CUE4Parse/tree/master).

+## Extraction Options

+The extractor now supports filtering by archive.
+You can specify an optional `archiveName` when making an extraction request.
+When provided, the extractor will only extract files from the archive whose name (without extension) matches the given value.

+For example, using the API:

+If `archiveName` is omitted, extraction will process all mounted archives.

 ## API Endpoints

 ### `POST /configure`